serverlessinc/containers/example-deno/README.md

 serverless remove
 ```

-To remove all AWS resources including shared infrastructure, use:
+To remove all AWS resources, including shared infrastructure, use:

 ```bash
 serverless remove --force --all